William J. Sewell: Politics

 the Committee on the Library (Forty-ninth Congress).

 He held the post as chairman of the New Jersey delegation at the Republican National Convention five times.
-He also was President of the West Jersey & Seashore Rail road Company, a post he held until his death.
+He was also President of the West Jersey and Seashore Railroad Company, a post he held until his death.

 Sewell served as one of the national commissioners for New Jersey to the World's Columbian Exposition in Chicago in 1893, commanded the Second Brigade of the National Guard of New Jersey, and was appointed a member of the Board of Managers of the National Home for Disabled Volunteer Soldiers.
-He was an unsuccessful candidate for reelection in 1887, 1889 and 1893 but was again elected to the United States Senate in 1895, serving from 1895 until 1901.
-During this term he chaired the Committee on Enrolled Bills (Fifty-fourth Congress through Fifty-seventh Congress).
+He was an unsuccessful candidate for reelection in 1887, 1889 and 1893, but was again elected to the United States Senate in 1895, serving from 1895 until 1901.
+During this term, he chaired the Committee on Enrolled Bills (Fifty-fourth Congress through Fifty-seventh Congress).

 Death

 Sewell died of complications from heart disease and diabetes at 9:40am on December 27, 1901, at age 66, in his home at Camden, New Jersey.
 His vacant Senate seat was filled by Prudential Insurance founder John F. Dryden.
-Sewell received full Military Honors at the funeral by both State National Guard and Federal Military.
+Sewell received full Military Honors at the funeral by both the State National Guard and the Federal Military.
 During the funeral, official state business was suspended in Camden as a token of respect for his service.
 He was buried in Harleigh Cemetery, in Camden, New Jersey, in the Spring Grove Section, Lot 75.
 His grave is marked by a cross designed by sculptor Alexander Stirling Calder.

 Legacy

-In 2005 a government issue Medal of Honor marker was erected on his grave site.
+In 2005, a government-issued Medal of Honor marker was erected on his grave site.
 He is one of three Civil War Union Brevet Generals interred in Harleigh, the others being Colonel George C. Burling of the 6th New Jersey Volunteer Infantry and Colonel Timothy C. Moore of the 34th New Jersey Volunteer Infantry.